-The Federal Highway Administration on Dec.
-16, 2016, approved the Record of Decision for the design, clearing the way for the N.C.
+The Federal Highway Administration approved the Record of Decision for the design on Dec.
+16, 2016, clearing the way for the N.C.
 Department of Transportation to award a contract for the project's design and construction.

-Required under the National Environmental Policy Act, the Record of Decision explains why NCDOT selected the alternative it did for the project and discusses other alternatives considered during the planning and design process.
+Required under the National Environmental Policy Act, the Record of Decision explains why NCDOT selected the project design and discusses other alternatives considered during the process.

 The preferred alternative – identified as Alternative 3 – was selected because it: